imbrem/old-isotope-semantics/sections/free-model.typ

 #let region-rule = rule(name: "reg", $Γ ⊢ lwhere(β, L) lto sans(K)$, $Γ ⊢ β lto sans(L)$, $sans(L) ⊢ L lto sans(K)$)
 #align(center, proof-tree(region-rule))

+In general, we will often consider blocks and regions satisfying the _SSA property_; namely, that no variable is ever "shadowed."
+In particular, no two `let`-bindings may write to the same variable, and no `let`-binding may overwrite a variable from the environment.
+This assumption will make reasoning significantly simpler.
+One useful fact about the SSA property is that, if it holds for a given expression, it also holds for all sub-expressions of that expression.

+TODO: Uniqueness of variables, $α$-classes of bodies, CFGs, etc ...

+TODO: can we define a renaming _to_ something in SSA?
+Note: this means we can _never_ use a shadowed variable! etc...

+TODO: terminology such as SSA term, SSA region, etc...

 We can generalize this slightly by fusing terminators, basic blocks, and regions into a single syntactic category, the _generalized region_, as follows:
 - _Generalized regions_ $r, s, t$: $lbr(lbl(ℓ), e) | lite(e, s, t) | llet(x, e); t | llet((x, y), e); t | lwhere(t, L)$
-Note that we remove dependencies on blocks $b$.
-We would like to define our equational theory in this generalized setting, and then show that via our equational theory every term can be normalized to standard SSA; this trivially induces an equational theory on standard SSA while making operations which modify control-flow much easier to define and reason about.
+Note that we remove dependencies on bodies $b$.
 One may also notice that the given grammar is slightly ambiguous: we can parse
 $llet(x, e); lwhere(t, L)$ as $lwhere((llet(x, e); t), L)$ or $llet(x, e); (lwhere(t, L))$.
-We will always do the former, however, when both are well-typed, our equational theory should validate that these parses are equivalence, excusing the ambiguity.
+We will always do the former, however, when both are well-typed, our equational theory should validate that these parses are equivalent, excusing the ambiguity.

 The rules for terms remain unchanged; while the rules for generalized regions can be derived straightforwardly as follows:
 #let gen-reg-rules = (